yusuzech/timeR/README.md

 to easily time your codes.
 Meanwhile, all records are saved to a data frame, so it's easy to retrieve all the records for later use.

 Timing codes is not difficult but can be very tedious.
 With `timeR`, you can save your energy on timing and put more effort on your analysis.
-You can use `timeR` to time training time for machine learning models, record speed for requests when runing web-scrapinging scripts or other situations that you need to keep records of time.
+You can use `timeR` to time training time for machine learning models, record speed for requests when running web-scraping scripts or other situations that you need to keep records of time.

 ## How to install